 As many faculty as possible are actively engaged with the community through communication, collaboration, consultation, provision of technical assistance and other means of sharing the school or program's professional knowledge and skills.
-Faculty engage in service by consulting with public or private organizations on issues relevant to public health; providing testimony or technical support to administrative, legislative and judicial bodies; serving as board members and officers of professional associations; reviewing grant applications; and serving as members of community-based organizations, community advisory boards or other groups.
+Faculty engage in service by consulting with public or private organizations on issues relevant to public health; providing testimony or technical support to administrative, legislative, and judicial bodies; serving as board members and officers of professional associations; reviewing grant applications; and serving as members of community-based organizations, community advisory boards or other groups.
 While these activities may generate revenue, the value of faculty service is not measured in financial terms.

+Faculty maintain ongoing practice links with public health agencies, especially at state and local levels.

 - Describe the school or program's definition and expectations regarding faculty extramural service activity.
-Explain how these relate/compare to university definitions and expectations. (self-study document) - 2) Describe available university and school or program support for extramural service activities. (self-study document) - 3) Describe and provide three to five examples of faculty extramural service activities and how faculty integrate service experiences into their instruction of students. (self-study document) - 4) Describe and provide three to five examples of student opportunities for involvement in faculty extramural service. (self-study document) - 5) Select at least three of the following indicators that are meaningful to the school or program and relate to service.
-Describe the school or program's approach and progress over the last three years for each of the chosen indicators.
+Explain how these relate/compare to university definitions and expectations. (self-study document) - 2) Describe available university and school or program support for extramural service activities. (self-study document) - 3) Describe and provide three to five examples of faculty extramural service activities and how faculty integrate service experiences into their instruction of students.
+This response should briefly summarize three to five faculty extramural service activities and explain how the faculty member leverages the activity or integrates examples or material from the activity into classroom instruction.
+Each example should be drawn from a different faculty member, if possible. (selfstudy document) - 4) Provide quantitative and/or qualitative information that characterizes the unit's performance over the last three years on the self-selected indicators of extramural service, as specified below:

+Select at least three of the following indicators that are meaningful to the school or program.
 In addition to at least three from the list that follows, the school or program may add indicators that are significant to its own mission and context.
-Schools should focus data and descriptions on faculty associated with the school's public health degree programs. - Percent of faculty (specify primary instructional or total faculty) participating in extramural service activities - Number of faculty-student service collaborations - Number of community-based service projects - Total service funding - Faculty promoted on the basis of service - Faculty appointed on a professional practice track - Public/private or cross-sector partnerships for engagement and service
+Schools should focus data and descriptions on faculty associated with the school's public health degree programs.

+- Percent of faculty (specify primary instructional or total faculty) participating in extramural service activities - Number of faculty-student service collaborations - Number of community-based service projects - Total service funding - Faculty promoted on the basis of service - Faculty appointed on a professional practice track - Public/private or cross-sector partnerships for engagement and service

-6) Describe the role of service in decisions about faculty advancement. (self-study document)
+- 5) Describe the role of service in decisions about faculty advancement. (self-study document) - 6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 F1.
-Community Involvement in School or Program Evaluation and Assessment (SPH and PHP)
+Community Involvement in School or Program Evaluation & Assessment (SPH and PHP)

-The school or program engages constituents, including community stakeholders, alumni, employers and other relevant community partners.
-Stakeholders may include professionals in sectors other than health (eg, attorneys, architects, parks and recreation personnel).
+The school or program engages community stakeholders, alumni, employers, and other relevant community partners.
+Stakeholders may include professionals in sectors other than health (e.g., attorneys, architects, parks and recreation personnel).

-Specifically, the school or program ensures that constituents provide regular feedback on its student outcomes, curriculum and overall planning processes, including the self-study process.
+Specifically, the school or program ensures that stakeholders provide regular feedback on its student outcomes, curriculum, and overall planning processes, including the self-study process.